 “Samoa, te queremos mucho, Sheila y las nenas nunca se olvidaran de ti!” -B. Cabrera; his dear beloved friend.

-To plant a tree in memory of Jose Rivera, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jose Rivera, please visit our floral store.